 NOTE 4: The transmission may be stopped at any time with the cancel location history reporting procedure, according to the procedure described in clause 10.9.3.9.4 of the present document.

-4. The location management server updates the available location information with one or several stored location information from the location management client.
+4. The location management server updates the available location information with one or several stored location information and the optional MC service UE label, if present, from the location management client.